ysr25/tp/docs/UserGuide.md

 Format: `search k/KEYWORD`

 * Searches for flashcards that match with `KEYWORD`.
 * Search is case insensitive.
-Ex) k/apple can search "apple" and "APPLe"
+Ex) k/apple can search "apple" and "APPLe".

 Examples:
 *  `search k/testing` returns `testing1`, `testing2` and `testing23`